Tyrrrz/CliFx/Readme.md

 ### Graceful cancellation

-A user of a command line application may send an interrupt signal (Ctrl+C or Ctrl+Break) to gracefully abort execution.
-Commands in CliFx can intercept this signal to cancel any ongoing operations and perform cleanup.
+The user may abort execution by sending an interrupt signal (Ctrl+C or Ctrl+Break).
+If your command has critical disposable resources, you can intercept this signal to perform cleanup before exiting.

 In order to make a command cancellation-aware, all you need to do is call `console.GetCancellationToken()`.
 This method returns a `CancellationToken` that will trigger when the user issues an interrupt signal.

-Note that any code that comes before the first call to `GetCancellationToken()` will not be cancellation-aware and as such will terminate instantly.
-Any subsequent calls to this method will return the same token.
+Note that any operation which precedes `console.GetCancellationToken()` will not be cancellation-aware and as such will not delay the process termination.
+Calling this method multiple times is fine, as it will always return the same token.

 Here's an example of a command that supports cancellation: